at15/cadjs/README.md

 # cadjs

-A 2d cad model library built on top of raphael.js
+A 2d cad modeling application built on top of [fabric.js](http://fabricjs.com/) and angularjs using typescript

 live demo http://at15.github.io/cadjs/ click start polygon on bottom left to start drawing and click stop polygon when you finish